 - Simple in construction and easy to maintain.

 - They work at atmospheric pressure so no problem of leakage.

 - It is easy to assemble.

-- This is not the best turbines for low-pressure streams by a high flow rate.
+- This is not the best turbine for low-pressure streams with a high flow rate.

-- Impulse turbines are large in size compare to others.
+- Impulse turbines are large in size compared to others.